derekTurner/Javascript-Games-Fund-24/Block_4/section_1/section_1.md

 }
 ```

-The game page which links from the menu should contain a summary Game Design Document,  there is just placeholder text and image here.
-The page should be themed to the colour scheme and style of the game design.
+A site might typically include a game page which links from the menu and might contain a summary Game Design Document or description of scenes,  there is just placeholder text and image here.
+The page should be themed to a chosen colour scheme and style.

 **game.html**
 ```html